yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Data center operators need to minimize storage of duplicate data to minimize cost.

+- Team users, the files systems shared by a big team will be benefited from this project.
+If multiple versions of files are existing, and we want to reduce the memory usage on duplicate data.
+Also, as data is frequently modified, the inline back of the data is necessary with efficient performance.
+An intelligent assignment of pods will be helpful for such users for improved performance.
+- Virtual Desktop Deployment (VDI), the organization which must manage multiple VDI, this project will be applicable as it will automatically scale the VDIs and their data backups.
+- In virtualized backup applications, such as cloud storage infrastructures, this project will be helpful for such organizations in intelligently backing up the data with better performance.

 ** **

 ## 4. Scope and Features Of The Project: